-Home | About me | Contact | What's new | Privacy
+Home About me Contact Menu

-This page last updated April 15, 2022
+This page last updated September 1, 2024

-Below is a comprehensive guide of German traffic signs, signals, and markings.
+Below is a ridiculously comprehensive guide of German traffic signs, signals, and markings.
 This guide is designed for both the short-term tourists wanting to learn German traffic signs in preparation for a trip as well as for those who are studying to get a German or US military driver's license.
 These pages may also be of interest to road and sign aficionados (yes, that's a thing!)

 Because of the volume of information here, this topic is divided into two pages.